AdobeDocs/experience-platform.en/help/segmentation/home.md

 Segment metadata facilitates indexing in the event any of your segments are to be reused and/or combined.

-Composing your segments (through either the API or [!UICONTROL Segment Builder]) requires that you to define a segment name and merge policy.
+Composing your segments (through either the API or [!DNL Segment Builder]) requires that you to define a segment name and merge policy.

 ### Segment names